State rooms

 Peek into the private world of Victoria and Albert and their nine children, in the family rooms at Osborne.

-Prince Albert's private suite was kept as it was in his lifetime, by Queen Victoria, and many of the things he used at Osborne still lie where he left them.
+Queen Victoria kept Prince Albert's private suite as it was during his lifetime.
+Many of the personal items he used at Osborne still lie where he left them.

 Please note, the nursery and table deckers are closed until further notice.
 Please accept our apologies for any disappointment this may cause.

-"We have quite a charming beach to ourselves," Victoria wrote in 1845, and it was here at Osborne beach that the Queen regularly bathed and her children learned to swim.
+"We have quite a charming beach to ourselves," Victoria wrote in 1845, and it was here at Osborne beach that the Queen regularly bathed and her children learnt to swim.

 Enjoy the magnificent views out to sea from Queen Victoria's alcove, and pop inside her bathing machine to see where she got undressed.